Pinpoint tests — car equipped with OSC

 No

-REPEAT the procedure to ENTER Stand Mode.
-If the vehicle does not enter OSC, REFER to the Engine Management/Emission Control System Diagnostic Manual for PCM diagnostic information.
+REPEAT procedure to ENTER Bench Mode.
+If vehicle does not enter OSC, REFER to Engine Management/Emission Control System Diagnostic Guide for PCM diagnostic information.

 • Does the pressure reading correspond to the required pressure?